bgatellier/scodi/CONTRIBUTING.md

     cd test && cp .env.tpl .env
     ````

-2. Populate the `.env` file with the environment variables needed by all the modules.
+2. Populate the `.env` file with the environment variables needed by all the packages.

 3. Install the packages: